emmawinston/emmawinston.github.io/_posts/2018-07-18-installing-ixi-lang.md

 Advice given [here](https://twitter.com/EggyHerman/status/858524890827304960) suggests you need to boot the server in Supercollider, then run XiiLangGUI() to start ixi.

 I believe, though again can't verify, that this version does not come with an example project.
 [This subfolder](https://github.com/emmawinston/ixilang-experiments/tree/master/projectfiles) on my Github contains an example project structure.
-Create a folder in the user support directory with the title of your project, and place the sample files inside.
+Create a folder in the user support directory with the title of your project, and place the example files inside.